R-sany/LLM-based-Firefox-add-ons-discovery-ChatBot-/README.md

 ## Project Tasks

 To build the Chat AI, we need open sourced softwares.
-This could be break down in following sub tasks.
+This could be break down into following sub tasks.

+- Choosing open sourched LLM
+-